Hybrid Beamforming with Widely-spaced-array for Multi-user Cross-Near-and-Far-Field Communications: Introduction

-Several studies of near-field beamforming assume extremely large number of antenna elements~\cite{RIS-4096,near_field_MU,RIS-2873} or with uniform linear array (ULA)~\cite{wideband-nearfield,Parallel,rainbow} to increase the near-field region.
-However, incorporating too many antennas within a limited array space leads to complex hardware configurations, while utilizing ULA may restrict the available spatial dimensions.
-Instead, a promising beamforming architecture for this problem is to utilize the widely-spaced array (WSA) architecture, which was proposed in our previous work for point-to-point (P2P) communication~\cite{InterIntra} and also known as sparse array, or line-of-sight (LoS) MIMO~\cite{LoS_MIMO,LoS_MIMO2,sparsearray1}.
+Instead, a promising beamforming architecture for this problem is to utilize the widely-spaced array (WSA) architecture, which is also known as sparse array, or line-of-sight (LoS) MIMO~\cite{LoS_MIMO,LoS_MIMO2,sparsearray1}.
+In our previous work, WSA has been proposed for point-to-point (P2P) communication~\cite{InterIntra}.
 Specifically, the antennas at both the transmitter and the receiver are uniformly divided into $K$ widely-spaced subarrays, i.e., the subarray spacing is larger than half-wavelength.
-As a result, the effective array aperture can be increased without introducing additional antenna elements, thus enlarging the near-field region while maintaining an acceptable hardware complexity.
-In multi-user scenarios, however, the available size of user equipment and the number of receiving antennas are often significantly constrained, making it impractical to adopt the WSA.
-Moreover, a new diagram of cross-field communications needs to be investigated where users residing in both near- and far-field are communicated simultaneously.
+As a result, the effective array aperture can be increased without introducing numerous antenna elements, thus enlarging the near-field region while maintaining an acceptable hardware complexity.
+Moreover, compared to DAS, WSA with one common site can easily support joint beamforming without complex inter-site coordination~\cite{modular}.
+Based on WSA, the authors in~\cite{modular} derived a closed-form expression of the maximum SNR at the BS in uplink systems with one single-antenna receiver.
+When it comes to multi-user scenarios, the available size of user equipment and the number of receiving antennas are often significantly constrained, making it impractical to adopt the WSA.
+In this case, the authors in~\cite{MU-modular} focused on an uplink system with multiple single-antenna users, where the beam focusing pattern was analyzed and a user grouping strategy was designed.
+However, in downlink multi-user systems, a new diagram of cross-field communications occurs where users residing in both near- and far-field are served simultaneously.
+In this context, the design of the antenna array, including the number of subarrays and the subarray spacing, as well as the beamforming strategy under different connection types, i.e., fully-connected and sub-connected structures, remain unexplored in the literature.